pnp/pnpassessment/docs/using-the-assessment-tool/assess.md

 ### Launch without command line arguments

-In this mode the Microsoft 365 Assessment tool CLI will be started and then allows you to keep adding providing commands like `List`, `Start`, `Status` and more.
+In this mode the Microsoft 365 Assessment tool CLI will be started and then allows you to keep providing arguments like `List`, `Start`, `Status` and more.

 ![argument less gif](../images/assessmentnoarguments.gif)

+> [!Note]
+> To leave this mode you need to press enter without specifying an argument.

 ### Launch with command line arguments

 Here you specify the needed command and optionally it's arguments as part of the command line when you execute the Microsoft 365 Assessment tool.

 ![argument less gif](../images/assessmentarguments.gif)

+### Understanding the available command line options

+The best way to figure out what's possible is by reading the documentation, but a brief summary of the options is also available if you add the `--help` argument.
+You can do this for the Microsoft 365 Assessment tool (`microsoft365-assessment.exe --help`) or for a specific command (`microsoft365-assessment.exe start --help`).